DBXDBX

 MarkdownIssues, PRs, documentation, or chat

-INSERTCopy selected rows as executable INSERT statements
+INSERTCopy selected rows as executable INSERT statements (single or batched)

 Before exporting, check the active filters and sort order so the exported data matches what you expect.